milankinen/ffux/README.md

 ## How does it differs from other flux'es

-Well...
-It's super simple.
-See the examples and you'll know why.

 There are furious wars going on concerning the responsibilities of actions and stores.
 Who is responsible for AJAX calls (and more generally: causing side effects)?
 Others say it's stores, another ones say actions.
 Ugh, what a mess..